longfangsong/mini-kv/doc/api.md

 The server exports a grpc API.

+Since the grpc API is clear and easy enough for using, I didn't see the value in wrapping it.

 You can view the `minikv.proto` [here](../rpc/minikv.proto) to know the grpc interface.

 ## Build requests